Last Minute Shopping Hacks

 Shop small businesses

 Avoid the heavy crowds and empty shelves by shopping at smaller, independently owned stores.
 They’re likely to be better stocked, even this late in the season, and you can enjoy more personalized service, too.
-In addition, small businesses are still hurting from the coronavirus lockdown and more recently, from the spike in inflation.
-Shopping at local mom-and-pop stores will be helping a struggling business stay afloat during a time of year when kindness counts most.
+Shopping at local mom-and-pop stores will be helping an independent business stay afloat during a time of year when kindness counts most.
 I know in Abilene, Tx, we have some of the best local businesses to shop.
 From boutiques to restaurants to sporting goods and breweries, you are sure to find something for everyone on your list.

 Shop during non-peak hours